hristovt/bachelor-thesis/README.md

 # Bachelor Thesis
-This repository includes the LaTex Files for my bachelor thesis.<br/>
+This repository includes the LaTex Files for the bachelor thesis.<br/>
-The project is based on the Bachelor Thesis repository made by [Marius Schulz](https://github.com/mariusschulz).
+The LaTex files are besed on the Bachelor Thesis repository made by [Marius Schulz](https://github.com/mariusschulz).